-Dividing one line among four students (with each working half-time for only one semester) is normally not acceptable except in special circumstances approved by the Graduate School.
+Dividing one line among four students (with each working half-time for only one semester) is typically not acceptable.

 Supplementing Base Stipend Levels

-To supplement a GA/TA's stipend level, complete the GA/TA form, providing the base stipend amount in the "Stipend Amount" field.
+To supplement a GA/TA's stipend level, complete the GA/TA HR hiring form, providing the base stipend amount in the "Stipend Amount" field.
 Then, use the comments section to describe the additional amount that is to be added to the base, the total stipend, and the account to which the supplement is to be charged.
-It is also the responsibility of the appointing department to create a Labor Distribution Schedule for each GA/TA.
-GA/TAs whose stipend levels are supplemented will have two lines in the Labor Distribution Schedule, one showing the Graduate School's portion of the payment and one showing the department's portion.
-The Graduate School's staff will follow up on all supplemented stipends to make sure that a Labor Distribution Schedule has been completed and that only the appropriate amount is charged to the Graduate School's stipend budget.

-As an alternative to supplementing GA/TA salaries, the Graduate School does have in place a mechanism for allowing graduate programs to offer merit-based fellowships to graduate students.
+As an alternative to supplementing GA/TA salaries, graduate programs can offer merit-based fellowships to graduate students.
 These fellowships can be provided at any funding level and are normally paid to the student in two lump sums.
 Fellowships can be paid to all full-time matriculated graduate students, whether or not they are also awarded a GA/TA position.
 Fellowships are not subjected to GSEU mandated raises.

 As members of the Graduate Student Employees Union, TAs and GAs are entitled to participate in a health insurance plan.
-However, enrollment is not automatic; eligible students must enroll for the plan using a form available from the Employee Benefits Office LS-G528.
+However, enrollment is not automatic; eligible students must enroll for the plan using a form available from Employee Benefits in the Office of Human Resources (AD 244).